alaska-panos/SaulChemonges_T1A2/README.md

 Semantic HTML - or semantic markup is HTML that introduces meaning to the web page rather than just presentation.
 For example, a <p> tag indicates that the enclosed text is a paragraph.
 This is both semantic and presentational because people know what paragraphs are and browsers know how to display them.

 # Reference
-https://ait.instructure.com/courses/4730/assignments/51567
+The material for preparing this work has been obtained largely from the learning material from Code Academey at the link below: https://ait.instructure.com/courses/4730/assignments/51567